DanielMYT/osinstallgui/FAQ.md

 UEFI bootloader in removable mode, and will not touch the UEFI variables of the system used to create the installation.

+## Should I have boot as a separate partition to root?
+One question you are asked during the disk setup stage of the installation is whether or not you want to have `/` and `/boot` on separate partitions.
+This decision primary comes down to whether or not you intend to use disk encryption using LUKS (which you will decide upon slightly further on in the installation process).
+For more information on LUKS encryption, see the section below titled **What is LUKS encryption and do I need it?**

+The `/boot` directory stores the bootloader files, as well as the kernel and initramfs.
+These files are essential for booting the system.
+The issue is that, if you choose to use LUKS disk encryption, and `/boot` is **NOT** on a separate partition to the main root partition, then the contents of `/boot` will be encrypted on startup, like the rest of your OS files.
+Because the GRUB bootloader needs to access these files to boot the operating system, GRUB will have to prompt you to type the encryption passphrase to decrypt them.
+Once they have been decrypted, the boot process can continue as normal, but then you will be prompted to type the password _again_, so the encrypted root filesystem can be mounted for normal bootup and operation.

+Not only is it inconvenient to have to type the same passphrase twice, the process of decrypting via GRUB is not very intuitive.
+GRUB's main graphical theme is stored on the encrypted filesystem, so the prompt has to come up _before_ that can be loaded.
+It is therefore a text-based prompt.
+It is also known that the process of decrypting the encrypted filesystem with GRUB adds several extra seconds to the system bootup time, which may also not be what you want.

+Therefore, by separating the root and boot partitions, and keeping `/boot` unencrypted (as its contents aren't sensitive anyway), you can prevent the need for unlocking at the GRUB stage, and therefore you will only need to type the passphrase once during the entire boot process (and the boot process will also be quicker).

+However, having an additional partition on the physical disk can make it slightly more complicated to manage the disk if you ever need to do some manual resizing/moving/addition/deletion of partitions.
+So if you aren't using LUKS disk encryption, there is probably no reason to split `/` and `/boot`, and you can just answer **NO** to keep everything in one partition for simplicity.

+Furthermore, you will be unable to use any custom theme or background image unless it is stored on the `/boot` partition (which is non-standard), as doing so would require the root partition to still be unlocked at the GRUB stage, thus defeating the whole purpose of separating `/` and `/boot` in the first place.

 ## What is an EFI system partition and why do I need one?
 Modern computers generally boot in UEFI mode instead of the older Legacy BIOS mode, primarily due to it being faster and easier to maintain.
 The main